Bavisha-2106/Daemon-Study_Assistant/README.md

 4. The LLM answers strictly from those chunks and cites the source

 ## Features
-- 📚 Multi-PDF support
+- Multi-PDF support
-- 🔍 Query rewriting for better retrieval
+- Query rewriting for better retrieval
-- 📌 Source citation on every answer
+- Source citation on every answer
-- 🛡️ Prompt injection resistant
+- Prompt injection resistant

 ## Known Limitations
 - Retrieval can be inconsistent on vague follow-up queries
 - Knowledge leakage from base LLM on some responses
 - CLI only, no UI
 - Free tier Groq API limits daily token usage
+- No persistent chat history — each session starts fresh

 ## Setup
 1. Clone the repo